davisclick/openvino-computer-pointer-controller/README.md

 - FPGA take more time executing inferences.

 ### Async Inference
-It is used the start_async method, but it is not a truly async mode.
+It is used the start_async method, but it is not a truly async way mode.

 ### Edge Cases